 What is the impact of this shift?
 Well, we could have hints about their behavior but that’s is not a clue yet.
 The reason is simple; You can’t predict the nature of a consumer group that is shaping and will take time to fully mature and shapes its behavior and purchasing habits.

 Eventually, a scary fact about Gen Z that they are quirkiest, with constant change in their tastes and content consumption.
 This means that marketers will need to catch up quickly with not only their creativity but also with a solid data infrastructure to be able to attract this segment.

-Back in 2014, Betsy Holden, the senior advisor at McKinsey outlined the major issue of marketing consultant, I found that while they have a lot of great platforms and technology but yet the issue is all about humans.
-The complexity of technology is double edged.
+Back in 2014, Betsy Holden, the senior advisor at McKinsey outlined the major issue of a marketing consultant, I found that while they have a lot of great platforms and technology but yet the issue is all about humans.
+The complexity of technology is double-edged.

 In conclusion, while technology is science, using it is a matter of art and this could vary based on human skills.
 In 2020 and upcoming years, access to advanced marketing technology will not be a critical concern, but the mind that manages it will be always the matter that will shape the relationship between the presence of marketing technology and its execution.